 Pneumatic Actuators rapidly produce low to medium force and are used as servo devices.
 Pneumatic linear actuators use compressed air to convert energy into mechanical motion.
 They consist of a piston, cylinder, and valve or port, which can produce linear or rotary mechanical motion.

 Piezoelectric Actuators use the piezoelectric effect, which is electricity created by pressure and latent heat resulting in an electromechanical interaction between mechanical and electrical states.
 Piezo actuators have multiple layers of piezo elements, such as ceramics, which combine the effect of each element‘s expansion to create movement.

-The diagram below is of a stacked piezoelectric actuator that is designed to open or close a valve.
+The diagram below is of a stacked piezoelectric actuator that opens or closes a valve.

 Coiled Actuators have magnets that generate a magnetic field, which produces current to move a coil to create motion in a shaft or shuttle.
 The force of the motion is proportional to the turns of the coil and the magnetic flux as well as the current.
 Increasing current increases the force.

 Electro-Mechanical Actuators are programmable so the force and motion profile can be changed using a computer.
-Though electro-mechanical actuators are similar to mechanical actuators, they have the significant difference of using an electrical servo motor to generate rotary motion.
+Though electro-mechanical actuators are similar to mechanical actuators, they are significantly different because they use a variety of motors such as DC brushless, stepper, or servo types to generate rotary motion.
 Some of the different aspects of an electro-mechanical actuator are simplified, standard, and compact designs.

 Telescoping Actuators are used where space is limited and come in several forms, which include rigid belt, segmented spindle, rigid chain, and helical band.
 A common form of telescoping linear actuator has tubes that are equal in length that extend and retract inside each other, much like a handheld telescopic.
 The range of motion of a telescoping actuator is greater than its unextended length.